HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 Each one of these entities has a table specific to them, and has applicable data stored in them.
 This is displayed in the ERD (part g).

 **e.
 Identify entities which must be tracked by the app.**

-The entities that are required to be tracked within Airbnb includes Users, which are seperated into either hosts or guests, Accommodation Properties, Property Listings, Bookings, Reviews and Active Sstorage Attachments.
+The entities that are required to be tracked within Airbnb includes Users, which are seperated into either hosts or guests, Accommodation Properties, Property Listings, Bookings, Reviews and Active Storage Attachments.

 **f.
 Identify the relationships and associations between the entities you have identified in part (e)**

 One user can have either zero or one host profiles, and can also have 0 or 1 guest profile.
 As a User, information related to the account is requested, and as either a host or a guest, different data is required.
 For example, if the User is a guest, they have the number of children attached to their guest profile.

 A host can have zero or many properties, which can in turn have zero or many listings of said properties.
 Each property can have zero or many bookings, through which guests can book zero or many available accommodation properties.

+A guest can also post zero or many reviews of the properties they've stayed at, meaning a property can also have zero or many reviews.

+Both properties and reviews are able to have zero or many pictures, through which the property listings inherit the images row of the corresponding data table.

 **g.
 Design a schema using an Entity Relationship Diagram (ERD) appropriate for the database of this website (assuming a relational database model)**